 After another admiring walk round his tractor as if we were prospective buyers, we head back into the village, where we attempt to find some cooling refreshments, first at the Fenton Flyer (not opening until five o’clock), then the White Horse (heavy curtains drawn) and finally at the Post Office, which we find had closed for the day an hour before.
-Bertie took this series of crushing disappointments better than I did, and instead of gulping down iced fruit juice and slurping ice creams, we sat on the shaded step of the shop and made the best of the clementine, raisins, rice cakes and water I had in the bag.
+My son takes this series of crushing disappointments better than I do, and instead of gulping down iced fruit juice and slurping ice creams, we sit on the shaded step of the shop and make the best of the clementine, raisins, rice cakes and water I have in the bag.

 We saddle up again, crossing the railway line and turning off-road up Sandwath Lane, through a copse of ash, hazel, oak and hawthorn.
 We chalk up another tractor – a light-green Claas – at Tank Houses, where fencers are airgunning rails to posts in a newly-landscaped garden.

 We come to ‘Sykes’s’.
 It is North Milford Grange, a vast complex of a farm set back from our track, with plenty of hanger-sized barns in which combines could be lurking.
 But the farm is silent; for my son, these summer behemoths are destined to remain mythical beasts in picture books for another year.